ibm-cloud-docs/devsecops/devsecops-cocoa-cli.md

 {: #pull-request-status}

 Checks a given Pull Request's status and the repositories settings.
 - **Branch Protection:** Rules to disable force pushing, prevent branches from being deleted, and optionally require status checks before merging.
+As an enhancement, alongside traditional Branch Protection based validation, the command also supports **Ruleset-based validation** for GitHub Repositories.
+The command **by default, checks for an associated Ruleset** on the branch in the GitHub Repository, and falls back to traditional branch-protection based validation if no ruleset is found.
+If both Ruleset and traditional Branch protection rule is present for a branch, **the command takes only Ruleset into consideration**.
+For more information on GitHub Rulesets, see [Configuring your GitHub repository](/docs/devsecops?topic=devsecops-cd-devsecops-config-github)
 - **Commit Status Check:** External services to mark commits with an `error`, `failure`, `pending`, or `success` state, which is then reflected in pull requests that involve those commits.
 - **Check Runs:** Apps that perform continuous integration, code linting, or code scanning services and provide detailed feedback on commits.